Graham Reid | | 4 min read

 With Eno stateless and Fripp already weary of road-life they were men in search of a purpose.
 Curiously enough they found it in each others company, and within the constraints of a recording studio which in those days was much more primitive then we might imagine.

 Essentially No Pussyfooting is a tape recording album.
 That is, Eno taped Fripp's sonic experiments on guitar then manipulated the sounds by means of delays, looping and multi-tracking.
-Of itself this wasn't entirely new (a decade before Terry Riley had used synchronised tapes) but the sounds achieved were very different.
+Of itself this wasn't entirely new (a decade before Steve Reich had used synchronised tapes) but the sounds achieved were very different.

 This was music which owed nothing to rock culture and not even much to so-called avant-garde electronic music coming out of Germany from groups such as Can, Neu!, Popul Vuh (who did soundtracks to Herzog movies) and other sonic pioneers.

 No Pussyfooting - which consisted of two side-long tracks on the original vinyl -- The Heavenly Music Corporation and Swastika Girls -- was out there on its own: this was beatless instrumental music; had nothing approaching recognisable elements such as verses or a chorus; was all of a sustained mood; and relied on repetition (and small variations in the repeated figures) for its effect.
 It was pure sound.

 This was music which referred to nothing outside of itself.

 Critics didn't quite know what to think of it - there were no real reference points after all, certainly not in the pages of Melody Maker or NME - and when John Peel was provided with a tape he accidentally played it on his programme backwards.